-- •Circular is issued to inform about declaration of Stock Broker as Defaulter. - •Information of defaulter stock broker is disseminated on Stock Exchange website. - •Public Notice is issued informing declaration of a stock broker as defaulter and inviting claims within specified period.
+- Circular is issued to inform about declaration of Stock Broker as Defaulter. - Information of defaulter stock broker is disseminated on Stock Exchange website. - Public Notice is issued informing declaration of a stock broker as defaulter and inviting claims within specified period. - Intimation to clients of defaulter stock brokers via emails and SMS for facilitating lodging of claims within the specified period.